Netherthong and The Wars.

 Lt.
 H.Matthews was born in Holmfirth but joined the Netherthong Troop in 1910.
 He was the first scout in the Huddersfield area to obtain a commission in the army and the first to make the supreme sacrifice.

 Throughout the course of the war many local organizations raised money to send parcels to local soldiers.
 This was particularly relevant at Christmas and the presents included shirts, socks, cake, cigarettes, chocolates, hand kerchiefs and stationery.
 Penknives and periscopes were much requested items along with copies of the local newspaper.
+At the meeting of the Patriotic Committee in January 1915 it was reported that 30 of the men at present or formerly associated with the village serving their country had each received a gift of a camp knife and three khaki pocket handkerchiefs.

 In October the Red Cross organised a sewing meeting and tea.
 122 people sat down and 24 teas were sent out to people, either old or too sick, who couldn’t attend.The amount raised was £4 1s and it was collected by Corporal Tom Wood and Private James Marden who had both been given an 48 hour leave pass from camp.